-Option #1 Option #2 Option #3 Option #4 Algebra I Accelerated Algebra I Foundations of Algebra 8 th grade: Algebra I(high school credit in middle school) Geometry Accelerated Geometry Algebra I 9 th grade: Geometry Algebra II Accelerated Pre- Geometry 10 th grade: Algebra II Calculus 11 th grade: Pre-Calculus 4 th math option 4 th math option Algebra II 12 th grade: 4 th math Pre-Calculus, College Some USG option College Readiness Institutions may College Readiness Readiness Mathematics, require an Mathematics, Mathematics, AP Calculus, AP additional 4 th AP Calculus, AP AP Calculus, Statistics math Statistics AP Statistics
+Mathematics Graduation Requirement

+Grade Option #1 Option #2 Option #3 Option #4 9 Foundations of Algebra Coordinate Algebra or Algebra I Acc.
+Coord.
+Algebra Analytic Geometry A or Acc.
+Algebra I / Geometry A Analytic Geometry or Geometry Option 4 only if Algebra I was taken in middle school 10 Coord.
+Algebra or Algebra I Analytic Geometry or Geometry Acc.
+Analytic Geometry B / Advanced Algebra or Acc.
+Geometry B/Algebra II Advanced Algebra or Algebra II 11 Analytic Geometry or Geometry Advanced Algebra or Algebra II Acc.
+Pre-Calculus or AP, IB, DE Course Options Pre-Calculus or AP, IB, DE Course Options 12 Advanced Algebra or Algebra II Fourth Mathematics Course Options or AP, IB, DE Course Options Fourth Mathematics Course Options, or AP, IB, DE Course Options Fourth Mathematics Course Options, or AP, IB, DE Course Options

-Mathematics Graduation Requirement Guidance Georgia Department of Education (Page 6 of 20) 2018 - 2019
+Mathematics Graduation Requirement Guidance

+Mathematics Graduation Requirements

-Entered Ninth Grade in 2011 - 2012 Entered Ninth Grade in 2012-2013 and Subsequent Years Units of Credit Rule 160-5-115 4 units of core credit in mathematics 4 units of core credit in mathematics 1 unit in Mathematics I or the equivalent 1 unit in Coordinate Algebra or algebra I or the equivalent 1 unit in Mathematics II or the equivalent 1 unit in Analytic Geometry or Geometry or the equivalent 1 unit in Mathematics III or the equivalent 1 unit in Advanced Algebra or Algebra II or the equivalent Support courses are designated as elective courses Support courses are designated as elective courses Additional core mathematics credits must be chosen from the list of GPS/ CCGPS/ AP/ IB/ dual enrollment designated courses Additional core mathematics credits must be chosen from the list of GSE / AP / IB/ DE designated courses Students with Disabilities who earn credit in GPS Mathematics I or the equivalent, along with the associated support course, and GPS Mathematics II or the equivalent, along with the associated support course, may upon determination of the Individualized Education Program Team meet the mathematics diploma requirements by completing GPS Mathematics III or the equivalent, for a total of 3 mathematics core credits.
+Entered Ninth Grade in 2012-2013 and Subsequent Years

+Graduation Rule 160-4-2-.48 and Awarding Units of Credit Rule 160-5-1-.15

+4 units of core credit in mathematics

+- 1 unit in Coordinate Algebra or Algebra I or the equivalent - 1 unit in Analytic Geometry or Geometry or the equivalent - 1 unit in Advanced Algebra or Algebra II or the equivalent - Support courses are designated as elective courses - Additional core mathematics credits must be chosen from the list of GSE/AP/IB/Dual Enrollment designated courses

 Students with Disabilities who earn credit in Coordinate Algebra or Algebra I or the equivalent, along with the associated support course, and Analytic Geometry or Geometry or the equivalent, along with the associated support course, may upon determination of the Individualized Education Program Team meet the mathematics diploma requirements by completing Advanced Algebra or Algebra II or the equivalent, for a total of 3 mathematics core credits.

-Students with Disabilities, who were identified prior to enrollment in high school and have a disability affecting mathematics achievement, may follow an alternative course sequence to meet the mathematics course requirements of the graduation rule 160-4-248.
-The alternative course sequence includes receiving dispensation from completing Advanced Algebra or Algebra II.
-The alternative course sequence would allow a student with disabilities earning core credit in Mathematics I and II with two other mathematics requirements for high school graduation.
-Students with Disabilities , who were identified prior to enrollment in high school and have a disability affecting mathematics achievement, may follow an alternative course sequence to meet the mathematics course requirements of the graduation rule 160-4-248.
+Students with Disabilities, who were identified prior to enrollment in high school and have a disability affecting mathematics achievement, may follow an alternative course sequence to meet the mathematics course requirements of the graduation rule 160-4-2-48.
 The alternative course sequence includes receiving dispensation from completing Advanced Algebra or Algebra II.
 The alternative course sequence would allow a student with disabilities earning core credit in Coordinate Algebra or Algebra I and Analytic Geometry or Geometry with two other mathematics courses to satisfy the minimum mathematics requirements for high school graduation.